The Vineyards

 There’s no simple explanation why.
 To be sure, its own-rooted vines are sought after by just about every producer of Pinot Noir and Chardonnay this side of Monterey Bay.
 And like many of the world’s premier vineyards, its terroir is fascinating.
 Mixed slope wash from an ancient landslide and flooded alluvial material scatter the ground with fractured pieces of chert, shale and diatomaceous earth–a testament to the influence of ocean, mountain and river found here.
 These elements, combined with historical vines and the coastal breezes that nuzzle them, yield an effortlessly fresh and saline wine.

-Raj sums up the classic Sanford & Benedict profile.
-“It has that kind of briny oyster shell, lemon curd, very austere at first.
-It always needs time to show itself... it’s never going to be a fruit-forward wine.”
+The classic Sanford & Benedict profile has briny oyster shell, lemon curd, and can be austere at first.
+It always needs a little time to show itself, but once it does, it's exceptional.

 Explore Sanford & Benedict wines